TheMindVirus/among-us-ctrlr/README.md

-The script is in a barely useable state and is open to configuration to suit your own play-style.
+The script is in a barely usable state and is open to configuration to suit your own play-style.

 Enjoy!